LukeDowell/flash-chords/README.md

 Vexflow is pretty slick and seems plenty fast!
 In fact, it looks like they provide more than enough styling and control options for our needs.
 It wasn't even that hard to convert the existing chord data structure to something render-able!
 I think that is plenty enough work for today, what a good result to end on.

+## 1/31/2023

+Today I'd like to begin on the chord progression page.
+For this to be useful, I'd like to be able to pick one of many common chord progressions in several keys.
+There should be a ticker on an adjustable BPM, and I should be able to assert whether I played the progression correctly and in time.

+## 2/1/2023

+I tricked myself into trying out the chord / required notes / format in key stuff again.
+I don't like what I currently have it feels very overcomplicated to me.
+Hopefully the Chris Ford talk provides good inspiration.